sfboswell/Gender_Pulps/README.md

 inner_join (authors, by="author_id")

 ```
-ISFDB's database had a lot of small inconsistencies (for example, the magazine "Astounding" was called  "Astounding Science Fiction" for one entry
+ISFDB's database had a lot of small inconsistencies.
+The magazine "Astounding" was called  "Astounding Science Fiction" for one entry
-and "Astounding Science-Fiction" for the next.
-Then something like Wonder Stories had multiple names over its run, so I needed a way to search for all of them at once.
+and "Astounding Science-Fiction" for the next; Wonder Stories had multiple names over its run (etc).
 In order to make it possible to create networks of *all* the instances of Astounding (or any other magazine), I
 1. changed the names of the publication to one word for easier graphing/ searching using ```mutate``` and ```gsub```
 2. changed names of authors/magazines to compensate for database inconsistencies.

 Some of those inconsistencies I only discovered mid-way through the research (for example, I'd make a network where I *knew* John Campbell should appear, and then he wasn't there, which is how I discovered his name had multiple spellings.
-The smoothing out of the bibliographic data was an iterative process.
+Smoothing out the bibliographic data was an iterative process.

 ```
 giant_network <- our_canon_df   %>%